 Whether you’re downsizing or moving across the country, your bottom line is this: get rid of anything nonessential ASAP.
-Hoping we’d offer any solution other than a garage sale?
+Consider throwing a moving and garage sale!

-We get it-you’re pressed for time and energy prior to a move, but this one-and-done sale is your best bet for clearing house before moving on.
+We get it, you’re pressed for time and energy prior to a move, but this one-and-done sale is your best bet for clearing house before moving on.
 How can you ensure the juice is worth the (somewhat time-consuming and exhausting) squeeze?
-Follow these steps for garage sale success:
+Follow these steps for moving sale success:

 - Save the date.
 You may not have time on your side but think strategically before picking an arbitrary date.
 If possible, choose a Saturday free of local morning events that could hinder potential buyers.
 If there’s an upcoming community sale you can tack yours onto, just say yes!
 You’re guaranteed some traffic from the marketing of participants.